OloieriAlexandru/DataStructures-Algorithms/README.md

 * Maximum Subarray Sum

 ## Geometry:
-* Closest points in a plane
+* Closest Points in a Plane
+* Convex Hull

 ## Other:
 * Range Minimum Query using Sparse Table